vasyaod/parental-control/README.md

 # This app keep all state in memory but periodically can unload some information to file.
 # Basically it is one of ways to et information about users
 statePath: /var/lib/parental-control

+# The param could also has the next values
+#  * means HostAny
+#  *4 means HostIPv4
+#  !4 means HostIPv4Only
+#  *6 means HostIPv6
+#  !6 means HostIPv6Only
+#
+# The param works if parental-control-web is set up
+httpInterface: 127.0.0.1

 # The param works if parental-control-web is set up
 httpPort: 8090